Moosehead Breweries

 Moosehead Breweries Limited is Canada's oldest independent brewery, located in Saint John, New Brunswick.
 The brewery was founded in 1867 and is still privately owned and operated by the Oland family.
 The company is now in the sixth generation of family ownership.

-In 2003, Moosehead Lager won a Gold award at the World Beer Cup, and earned another at Monde Selection in 2005.
+In 2002, Moosehead Lager won a Bronze award at the World Beer Cup.
+In 2004, Moosehead Lager once again won a Bronze award.
 In 2015, Moosehead won a single Gold award in the Canadian Brewing Awards where most of the winners are craft beers.
 In 2016, two of the company's products won a Gold and a Silver award, respectively.

 This company had an estimated four percent share of the Canadian domestic market in 2018.
 Since all major competitors are owned by multi-nationals, Moosehead is now the largest fully Canadian-owned brewer.
 This is a private company that is not required to release financial information, but the IBISWorld Industry Report on Breweries in Canada stated the company was expected to generate $263.8 million in revenue over 2016.